 - Customer information: name, language, city, transaction ID

 - Agent: name of the agent

-Review the data you gathered from SnapCall reporting to take evaluate your current phone support:
+Review the data you collected from SnapCall reporting to evaluate your current phone support:

-- Overall volume of calls per breaking down (call attempts, missed calls, dropped calls, picked up calls)
+- Total volume of calls per breaking down (call attempts, missed calls, dropped calls, picked up calls).

 - Device of calls.
 Are people more keen to call from your application instead of your website?

 Use the data you gathered from Zendesk reporting and evaluate the impact of phone support on your overall support (other channels):

 - Using the tags on each ticket, filter per 'call query' to assess volume on each

 - Hear the call recordings to evaluate the quality of the call and get insights

 - Reducing phone support calls flow - up to 80%